• Facebook

 cacheItem.Expiration = expiration;

-// Add/Update item into the cache with default expiration
+// Add/Update the item in the cache with default expiration

 // Precondition: Cache is already connected